KarnerTh/mermerd/readme.md

 ## Features

-* Supports PostgreSQL MySQL, and MSSQL
+* Supports PostgreSQL, MySQL and MSSQL
 * Select from available schemas
 * Select only the tables you are interested in
 * Show only the constraints that you are interested in